 Since the implementation of MiFID in 2007, the financial markets have changed significantly rendering MiFID ineffective.
 Events such as the financial crisis, the evolution of the financial markets, and the advances in the technology being used have exposed weaknesses in the functioning and transparency of financial markets.
-The implementation of MiFID II and Regulation (EU) No. 600/2014 (“MIFIR”) is intended to strengthen the weaknesses exposed in the current European legislation to ensure better functioning of financial markets and to strengthen investor protection in the European Union.
+The implementation of MiFID II and Regulation (EU) No. 600/2014 (“MIFIR”) intends to strengthen the weaknesses exposed in the current European legislation to ensure better functioning of financial markets and to strengthen investor protection in the European Union.

 When does it apply?

 The deadline for member states to transpose MIFID II into national legislation was set for the 3rd July 2017.
 The date of application of both MIFID II and MIFIR was set for the 3rd January 2018.